code123share123/STIMULUS_UAI/README.md

 # Variance Reduction Method in Multi-objective Optimization Algorithm

-This document provides an overview of the setup and requirements for running a multi-objective optimization algorithm that employs a variance reduction method.
+This document provides an overview of the setup and requirements for running a multi-objective optimization algorithm that employs a variance reduction method. sampleVR.json corresponds to the STIMULUS algorithm, sampleVRM.json to STIMULUS-M.
 ## Requirements

 To successfully run the code, specific versions of Python and some key packages are required: